Like the inevitable quarter-life crisis — is very complicated.

 As a kid, I was a creative by heart.
 It started with home-built stages performing Shirley Temple songs to my family and friends.
 It continued with me regularly writing poetry, expressing myself through fashion, painting, and drawing.
 I always knew I had these innate creative abilities, and putting them into action energized and excited me.

 This creative sense eventually found its way into my career.
-As I pursue a Master’s of Public Health (MPH) from Harvard’s T.H Chan School of Public Health, my interests lie is using art (film, television, poetry, art) as a modality to convey accurate representation of social justice issues, such as food insecurity, addiction, climate change, and healthcare issues.
+As my interests lie is using art (film, television, poetry, art) as a modality to convey accurate representation of social justice issues, such as food insecurity, addiction, climate change, and healthcare issues.
 My goal is to raise awareness of these issues by contributing to a “ripple effect” via media and the arts to enact positive social change.

 On top of this, an experience while traveling the country of Panama in 2014 brought a new reality to the forefront of my focus– international and domestic hunger.
 Witnessing conditions only the truly marginalized in an economically developed country would know, but that there were all-too-common: a lack of basic nutrition.
 This ignited my interest in health equity, food justice, and sustainable food systems.
 This experience also prompted me to further understand the links between what people eat and how they feel.
 The interconnection between food availability, health outcomes, and sustainability is an additional area of interest that shows that, like I said, health runs deeper than what meets the eye.